top of page

 Abel Tesfaye, better known as The Weeknd, teamed up with Marvel Comics for a cool project—a comic book inspired by his hit album, Starboy.
 This collaboration highlights Tesfaye's creative flair and brings together the worlds of music and comics, mixing sci-fi action with the vibes and themes found in his music.

 In this comic, you'll meet characters that reflect the album's themes, along with new ones that spice up the story.
-The plot might follow a hero navigating a futuristic world, dealing with enemies and obstacles similar to the struggles in Tesfaye's songs.
+The plot follows a hero navigating a futuristic world, dealing with enemies and obstacles similar to the struggles in Tesfaye's songs.
 This mix of sci-fi and personal storytelling not only grabs The Weeknd's fans but also draws in comic book lovers who dig deep stories and awesome art.

 Where to buy: